Robin131998/robinjitkaur-8867197-Assignment2-Ai/README.md

 4.Detecting and correcting biases in data will result in fairer and more accurate AI models.

 5.Quick reporting of biased data will help developers promptly address and fix any issues.

+**Validation Plan:**
+--
+1.Does the system's indexed structure allow developers to quickly find relevant information?

+2.Does delaying access to answers help developers test their knowledge and reinforce learning?

+3.Do tags for topics and difficulty levels simplify and speed up the search process?

+4.Does the system accurately identify and correct biases in the data, leading to fair and diverse AI models?

+5.Does the system generate timely and useful reports on biased data, allowing developers to address issues promptly?